kpbird/kpbird.github.io/_posts/2015-06-06-Go-Language-For-Java-Developer-Part-1.md

 date:   2015-06-06 00:00:00
 category: "Go"
 tags: "Go, Go Language"
-excerpt: This article series is designed in mind with Java Developer who would like to learn Go Language.
+excerpt: This article series is designed keeping in mind,The Java Developers who would like to learn Go Language.

 image: "/golang.jpeg"
 ---